 Can I book a reservation for a private event on your farm?

 We are accepting bookings for private lavender events in 2020.
 Please complete this private group event inquiry form with your event details for more information.

 Can I walk the lavender field?

 Yes!
 Farm visit appointments must be made prior to your visit.
 The contribution fee of $5 per vehicle goes a long way in supporting the farm and Aloha Sustained Permaculture and can be applied at the shop for purchases over $10 the day of your visit.
-Aside from taking home some fresh cut lavender from the Farm Cottage Boutique, walking the lavender field is one of the best ways to experience the farm!
+Aside from taking home some fresh cut lavender from the Farm Cottage, walking the lavender field is one of the best ways to experience the farm!
 Please do not step on any lavender plants as that may kill them and completely ruin the experience for you and the plant!
 (Check out our section on a few things you should know about the farm before you visit.)

-Remember to support the farm by checking out our Farm Cottage Boutique where you will find home grown lavender products and plants for sale.
+Remember to support the farm by checking out our Lavender Goods Farm Shop where you will find home grown lavender products and plants for sale.

 Can I stay on the farm?